Philosophy Major

 Philosophy is the original home of critical thinking, rigorous analysis, and systematic argumentation.
 Its work demands clarity, objectivity, sound reasoning, fairness, and good writing.
 The study of philosophy builds conceptual skills exportable to any branch of the Army and to all professions, skills essential to leadership.

-Offered by the Department of Law and Philosophy.
+Offered by the Department of Law & Philosophy (DELPHI).

 academics-sidebarnav